billcastillo/bill-01/posts/create-and-publish-your-own-website-with-free-hosting.md

 ---
 title: Create and publish your own website with free hosting using Github pages
 date: 2020-08-09
-author: Touko Peltomaa
+author: Bill Castillo
 description: Save money using this one simple trick!
 Web host servers hate this article.
 image: hosted-by-github.png
 ---

-[Github](https://github.com) is a platform where companies and indie developers store and manage their codes, projects, and software.
+[Github](https://github.com) is a platform where indie developers and commercial companies store and manage their codes, projects, and software.
 It is a popular collaboration tool and a hub for open source applications.
 So go ahead and create your account if you haven't yet.

 ## 1. Creating a Github repository

 After logging in, [create a new repository](https://github.new/ "Create a new repository").

-Repository name should be **<username\>.github.io** where <username\> is your username
+Repository name should be **<username\>.github.io** where <username\> is your Github username.

 Check "Initialize this repository with a README"